 Several salaried assistantships are awarded each year.
-In addition to a monthly salary, these assistantships also cover six semester hours of graduate tuition for the fall and spring semesters and a total of six semester hours of graduate tuition during the summer sessions.
+In addition to a monthly salary, these assistantships also cover six semester hours of graduate traditional tuition for the fall and spring semesters and a total of six semester hours of graduate traditional tuition during the summer sessions.
+Graduate assistants must report to the Human Resources Office in Bibb Graves Hall to produce evidence of identity and employment authorization within three business days of the date employment begins.
 To apply, contact the Office of the College of Graduate Studies, 256-782-5345 or email vansandt@jsu.edu or pugliese@jsu.edu.